0xd0ug/clayPigeons/README.md

 ClayPigeons is a simple program I wrote to help me with my service detection research.
 It parses nmap's `nmap-service-probes` file and starts sub-processes with listening sockets that respond in such a way that, if you run an nmap scan against the server, nmap should respond as if various random services are running on the system.

 Start clayPigeons from the Linux command line as `python3 clayPigeons.py`.
+Use CTRL-C to exit.

-### Prerequisities
+### Prerequisites

 ClayPigeons was developed to run on a Mac or Linux system.
 It uses Python3 and requires the exrex library, as well as a current installation of nmap.
 You'll need to edit the path to nmap-service-probes in the source code to point to wherever that file is on your system.